start portlet menu bar

 If your top choice school isn’t offering you the money you need and other schools are offering a better financial aid package, go back and ask your top choice for more money.

 Before you ask, put together a list of the schools and the amounts they offered.
 Don’t forget to include the costs of books, supplies, and transportation as well as tuition, room, and board in your estimate of total expenses.
-This will help you determine how much extra you need.
-Call the financial aid office and ask for scholarships and how you can appeal for more financial aid.
+This will help you determine how much extra help you need.
+Call the financial aid office to ask for additional scholarships and advice on how to receive more financial aid.
 You may be asked to submit a letter detailing any changes in income, offers received from other schools, or other supporting documents.

 Take out a student loan

 Borrowing money is another way to pay for college.
-There are four types of federal student loans, which you’ll see below.
+Generally, you can choose from four types of federal student loans:

 • Direct Subsidized Loans are made to undergraduate students who demonstrate financial need.